Eder-2024/Project_3_Exploring_Ottawa-s_Urban_Dynamics/README.md

 ### 🙌 Contributors – Group 5: The Code Enforcers

-- Eder Ortiz
+- Eder Ortiz  (In charge of coding, data cleaning, and generating visualizations)
-- Geraldine Valencia
+- Geraldine Valencia (In charge of coding and interactive map visualization)
-- Demilade Adenuga
+- Demilade Adenuga  (In charge of developing visualizations and writing summaries)

 ---

-> _"We can’t prevent every accident, but we can use data to give people the best chance to avoid them."_ – The Code Ninjas 🚗💨
+> _"We can’t prevent every accident, but we can use data to give people the best chance to avoid them."_ – The Code Enforcers 🚗💨